lessstress28/Faux-Identity-Expression-Drivers-License/README.md

 # Faux-Identity-Expression-Drivers-License
-A Drivers License that allows more options for gender expression, unique characters in a name such as periods, apostrophes and more, pronouns, and lower case and upper case spelling rather than capitalizing the entire name.
-An individual has an option on how they want there name to be typed.
+A Drivers License that allows more options for gender expression, unique characters in a name, pronouns, and lower case and upper case.Individuals have more control on how they want there name to be spelled.
+Names will include a mix of lower case and upper case letters; and there is no limit on how long an individuals name can be.
+Free text will be the use case for all that I have mentioned.